 River Temperature Monitoring

-AsRA has placed 13 temperature data loggers in the Ausable River to provide a continuous measure of water temperature.
+AsRA has placed over 20 temperature data loggers in the Ausable River to provide a continuous measure of water temperature.
 Warmer waters seriously threaten the survival of many native Adirondack species, most notably Brook Trout.
 Given the challenges posed by global climate change, our goal is to understand where waters are warming in the watershed, whether our restoration efforts have a cooling effect, and the long-term suitability of the Ausable and its tributaries as habitat for Brook Trout.